 The United States is in the middle of a national debate over immigration policy and the outcomes of immigrant incorporation.
-The debate is not just taking place in the U.S. Congress, which has the power and responsibility to shape policy, but also in national politics, in state legislatures, in the courts, and in community organizing.
-In some form, the current debate began in the early 1990s, but has achieved a new urgency in the last several years.
+The debate is not just taking place in the U.S. Congress, which has the power and Constitutional responsibility to shape policy, but also in national electoral politics and debates, in state legislatures, in the courts, in the media and blogosphere, and in community organizing.
+In some form, the current debate began in the early 1990s, but has achieved a new urgency over the last decade.

-Congress has debated significant legislative changes to immigration policy in 2005, 2006, and 2007, but these debates largely ended inconclusively which had the effect of raising even more the salience of immigration as a policy issue in the public's mind.
-Congress will likely again debate immigration reform in 2013.
+Congress has debated significant legislative changes to immigration policy in 2005, 2006, 2007, and 2013, but these debates largely ended inconclusively which had the effect of raising even more the salience of immigration as a policy issue in the public's mind.
+In response to a perceived inaction on Congress' part, President Obama has exercised executive powers that have proved highly controversial to many in U.S. society and have spurred efforts to halt new appropriations for the federal government or for the Department of Homeland Security (as well as court challenges to the Obama proposals).

 Our goal in this class is to analyze what it will take for Congress to craft a "comprehensive" immigration reform and what that legislation will likely include.
-Although the need for comprehensive reform is debated (the status quo works for many in the society), the high level of popular dissatisfaction with current policies, the pressures put on the nation by demands for immigrant labor, and the high number of unauthorized migrants resident in the United States demonstrate the need for a thorough review of current policies.
+Although the need for comprehensive reform is debated (the status quo works for many in the society), the high level of popular dissatisfaction with current policies, the pressures put on the nation by demands for immigrant labor, and the high number of unauthorized migrants resident in the United States demonstrate the need for a thorough review of current policies and, most likely, a major revision to existing policies.